techyourchance/android_mvc_tutorial/README.md

 You're invited to clone/fork this repository and use it as a template for your own great apps!

+# Fine print

+As a matter of fact, the architecture proposed is that of MVP rather than a pure MVC.

+I decided to call it MVC template because I assume that a person looking for Android MVC is looking for a suitable architectural pattern for Android application rather than MVC specifically.
+Moreover, there is a widespread tendendency to ignore the distinction between MVC and MVP and just call them both MVC.

+I apologize for misguiding you if you're seeking for a pure MVC template.

 # Third party libraries

 GreenRobot's [EventBus library](https://github.com/greenrobot/EventBus) is used as a messaging framework between MVC components.